syed-suleman-shah-engineer/suleman-portfolio/_learn-unity3d-beginner/csharp-basics-for-unity-beginners.md

 public class AIController : MonoBehaviour
 {
-    public BallController ball;  // reference to the AI ball public Transform[] coins;    // all coins in the scene
+    public BallController ball;  // reference to the AI ball public Transform[] coins;    // filled in by CoinSpawner at runtime — left empty in the Inspector

     void Update()
     {